stanulilic/mwcovid-api/README.md

 CREATE DATABASE covid;
 ```

-You can request for a database dump from me to load the data into the database.
+You can request for a database dump from me and load the data into the database.

 6. Update your credentials in `auto-queries.js` if you created a user with different credentials.